Sterilization is a birth control method with a very low failure rate. Both men and women can be sterilized.

 This is a permanent method of contraception – your eggs cannot be fertilized, so you can’t get pregnant.

 The surgery involves cutting and tying two tubes that carry the egg from the ovaries to the uterus in women or two tubes that carry sperm to the penis in men.

-There are six different methods to perform a sterilization.
+There are six different methods to perform sterilization.
 Some of them can be reversed, but at a very high cost, and without the guarantee that it actually works.

 The method does require minor surgery, which can have complications.
 And especially for young women, there is the risk that they later regret going for a non-reversible method of birth control.
 So you should be absolutely sure that this is what you want.

-Male sterilization, or vasectomy, is a birth control method with very low failure rate.
+Male sterilization, or vasectomy, is a birth control method with a very low failure rate.
 It’s considered a non-reversible method, which means that once it’s done, the man won’t be able to have any more children.

 It requires minor surgery, which comes with small risks, such as bruising and pain.

 Vasectomies don’t interfere with sexual function.

 One of the concerns, just like with female sterilization, is regretting choosing a non-reversible option later on.
 So you should be aware that once it’s done, you won’t be able to father any more children.

 It’s simpler, safer, cheaper, and more effective than female sterilization.
 It’s also one of the only real options (other than condoms) to get involved in birth control for men.